 Olympic Values: 'Respect' week assembly

-This is a key stage 2 assembly surrounding the Olympic value of respect.
-It focuses on Team Trinidad & Tobago's 400m hurdler Jehue Gordon and the respect he has for his country, his coach and his family.
+This is a key stage 2 assembly, it focuses on Team Trinidad & Tobago's 400m hurdler Jehue Gordon and the respect he has for his country, his coach and his family.

 Teacher script to introduce the film